biandc/nhole/README.md

 ▀
 ```

-nhole is an intranet penetration tool.
+nhole is an intranet penetration tool (reverse proxy).

 ## config